José Enrique Rodó: The concept of "nordomanía"

 Rodó warns against "nordomanía," or the attraction of North America, and yankee materialism.
+However, this is only a hegemonical trend in the Nordamerica -compárese con nordomanía- because, as tell us Rodó, in his essay Rubén Darío.
+His literary personality.
+His last work, one of the manners to be with an original style, in agreement to the homeland, is the refractive from Whitman.
+The other is the reflex: the poet inspired by nature [Rodó, José Enrique.
+(1899).
+La Vida Nueva II.
+Rubén Darío.
+Su personalidad.
+Su última obra.
+Montevideo: Imprenta de Dornaleche y Reyes].
 His thought reflects on history, when the United States was growing in the Western Hemisphere, especially in Latin America early in the 20th Century.
 Rodó echoes the importance of regional identity and how it should be rooted deeply into every country.
 However, to create and maintain regional identity proves difficult at times due to outside cultural and economic influence.
 There were many examples in Rodó's immediate past, mainly the Spanish–American War of 1898.
 Rodó posits that even though outside influence from other countries may be beneficial, it might destroy the principles on which that particular country or region were based from their origin.
 This is why Rodó argues that it is the responsibility of Spanish-American youth to help form and maintain regional and cultural identity to the best of its potential.